Why migrate inactive (Infrequently Accessed) content to the Cloud?

 In large enterprises with legacy enterprise management systems - that have been there for ages - we always find content that is and has been irrelevant for the business, at this point in time.
 This data is infrequently accessed and hence we refer to this as cold or inactive data.
 Take - for example - sales information that is older than a few years.
 Although this information is inactive, it must and should be securely archived for a long duration, because of internal and external rules and regulations, or maybe because the finance or information security teams want to be able to access this data when required, even though such requests might be sporadic.

-In this case, we will advise our clients to use cloud storage solutions, such as Amazon Web Services (AWS) or Microsoft Azure, to store this inactive data, infrequently accessed data or historical audit and archive data.
+In this case, we will advise our clients to use cloud storage solutions, such as Amazon Web Services (AWS) or Microsoft Azure blob storage, to store this inactive data, infrequently accessed data or historical audit and archive data.
 In doing so, it helps them meet governance and compliance needs for long-term retention of data.
 In addition, this type of storage service is low-cost, secure, durable, and flexible, compared to when added to their newly implemented content management system.

 After identifying the inactive content with our content analysis solution Xillio Insights, we are able to easily migrate this data to any cloud storage environment.
 At the same time, we also automatically fill – for example - a relational database with this information and any extra metadata.
 By using a simple interface, our customer is able to access and search this cold storage database through a few database fields, such as topic or ID.